kKaskak/react-simple-blog/README.md

 The code will be updated periodically

-**This project might be helpful for newbie devs who have the idea of starting a blog and need a shell.**
+**This project might be helpful for devs who have the idea of starting a blog and need a shell.**

 ## Home page